nraynaud/FusedCura/README.md

 It is a first stab at the problem.
 ![screen grab](doc/screengrab.png)

+## Motivation
+The immediate aim is to reduce the iteration time when fiddling with the model and the slicer by having the slicer configuration stored in the model document.
+It also helps to have the same 3D camera controls for everything and not be fumbling with shift+center button drag or was it alt+right drag?

+In the future, depending on traction, I might start to integrate the slicer tighter for things like parameters per face.

 ## How it works
 This is mostly a tool to manage slicing parameters.
 Machine and Extruder configuration are saved in a file on disk, while the model parameters are saved as [attributes](https://help.autodesk.com/view/fusion360/ENU/?guid=GUID-BAF017FE-10B8-4612-BDE2-0EF5D4C6F800) in the model.